RedisLabs/redislabs-docs/content/modules/redistimeseries/release-notes/redistimeseries-1.8-release-notes.md

   This can be specified with the new reducer types ([TS.MRANGE](https://redis.io/commands/ts.mrange/) and [TS.MREVRANGE](https://redis.io/commands/ts.mrevrange/)): `avg`, `range`, `count`, `std.p`, `std.s`, `var.p`, and `var.s`.

 {{<note>}}
 RDB version 7 since 1.8.2.
-RDB files are not backward-compatible.
+RDB files are not backward compatible.
 {{</note>}}